figurate/figurate-user-guide/docs/iac/terraform/index.md

 * Infrastructure state is not managed automatically (Terraform Cloud does improve this)
 * Some values may be stored in state insecurely (e.g. secrets, credentials, etc.)

+## Module Guidelines

+Figurate modules are developed with the following principles for maximum portability and reuse.

+* Use consistent variable names where possible (use same convention as resources)
+* Make no assumptions about provider and backend configuration (these are configured externally)
+* Avoid nested modules (minimise externally managed dependencies)
+* Make no assumptions about execution environment (avoid local-exec)